awsdocs/amazon-eks-user-guide/doc_source/vt1.md

 # Configuring VT1 for your custom Amazon Linux AMI<a name="vt1"></a>

-Custom Amazon Linux AMIs in Amazon EKS can support the VT1 video transcoding instance family for Amazon Linux 2, Ubuntu 18, and Ubuntu 20\.
+Custom Amazon Linux AMIs in Amazon EKS can support the VT1 video transcoding instance family for Amazon Linux 2 \(AL2\), Ubuntu 18, and Ubuntu 20\.
 VT1 supports the Xilinx U30 media transcoding cards with accelerated H\.264/AVC and H\.265/HEVC codecs\.
 To get the benefit of these accelerated instances, you must follow these steps:

-1. Create and launch a base AMI from Amazon Linux 2, Ubuntu 18, or Ubuntu 20\.
+1. Create and launch a base AMI from AL2, Ubuntu 18, or Ubuntu 20\.

 1. After the based AMI is launched, Install the [XRT driver](https://xilinx.github.io/video-sdk/) and runtime on the node\.